 To assess the security situation and plan the next steps, Prime Minister Modi chaired a high-level meeting at his residence in Delhi.
 The meeting included:

-India’s foreign policy under PM Modi has often favoured strategic autonomy but also values strong partnerships.
-In this context, External Affairs Minister Jaishankar’s outreach to global counterparts could play a vital role in sustaining peace efforts.
-Meanwhile, Pakistan is also seeking support and mediation from allies like China and the OIC.
+India’s foreign policy under Prime Minister Modi has consistently emphasized strategic autonomy while also fostering strong international partnerships.
+In the context of the India-Pakistan ceasefire 2025, External Affairs Minister S. Jaishankar’s diplomatic outreach to global counterparts could play a crucial role in sustaining ongoing peace efforts.
+Meanwhile, Pakistan is actively seeking support and possible mediation from allies such as China and the Organisation of Islamic Cooperation (OIC), aiming to strengthen its position on the global stage during this delicate phase.

 Ground Realities in Kashmir